ocj137/Scrape-RV/README.md

 # Scrape-RV

 This project uses web scraping.
-In order to run code from the command line, instead of the notebook, save the code to a file (with a .py extension), and run it using the Python interpreter:
+To run code from the command line, instead of the notebook, save the code to a file (with a .py extension), and run it using the Python interpreter:

 python my_file.py